 - Lack of trust in others- In regards to getting things done, you usually just do everything yourself.
 Perfectionists abhor teamwork and group projects, they prefer to just get tasks done by themselves.

 - Keep projects and work hidden- Even though you’ve spent countless hours working on a project, book, paper, article, website, blog, art piece, etc you struggle to share it with others because it is not perfect yet.

 I hope this post helps you be more informed about perfectionism.
-If you think that you are struggling with perfectionism, and are curious about starting the therapy process, feel free connect for a complimentary virtual consultation; you can read more about how I can help here.
+If you identify with these characteristics, you may struggle with perfectionism and may benefit from therapy for perfectionists.
+If you are curious about starting the therapy process, feel free connect for a complimentary virtual consultation; you can read more about how I can help here.